shw1n/GhidraDeepseek/README.md

 ## Usage

-To use GptDeepseek, select a function in the Ghidra decompiler and do one of the following:
+To use GhidraDeepseek, select a function in the Ghidra decompiler and do one of the following:

 1. Press `Ctrl + Alt + G` (you can edit the script to change this shortcut).